We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - general malaise

-If you are experiencing symptoms of pharyngitis, your doctor will look at your throat.
-He or she will check for any white patches, swelling, and redness.
+If you’re experiencing symptoms of pharyngitis, your doctor will look at your throat.
+They’ll check for any white or gray patches, swelling, and redness.
 Your doctor may also look in your ears and nose.
-To check for swollen lymph nodes, your doctor will feel the sides of your neck.
+To check for swollen lymph nodes, they will feel the sides of your neck.

-If your doctor suspects another cause of your pharyngitis, he or she may order blood work.
-This will involve drawing a small sample of blood from your arm or hand and sending it to a lab for testing.
-A simple blood test can determine whether you have mononucleosis.
+If your doctor suspects another cause of your pharyngitis, they may order blood work.
+A small sample of blood from your arm or hand is drawn and then sent to a lab for testing.
+This test can determine whether you have mononucleosis.
 A complete blood count (CBC) test may be done to determine if you have another type of infection.
-There are numerous viral and bacterial agents that can cause pharyngitis.
-They include:

 - drinking plenty of fluids to prevent dehydration